Allegations of Misconduct

 - Data Fabrication

-Data fabrication is the practice of inventing or constructing data or results and claim made on research paper on such assumed or incomplete data.
+Data fabrication is the practice of inventing or constructing data or results and claim made on research papers on such assumed or incomplete data.

 - Citation Manipulation

-Citation manipulation is an unethical practice to increase citations which are followed by some authors, journals, editors, reviewers or the related persons who are going to be benefited by this misconduct.
+Citation manipulation is an unethical practice to increase citations which are followed by some authors, journals, editors, reviewers or the related persons who are going to be benefited from this misconduct.

 - Complaints and Appeals

-- Concern or Issue will be taken seriously and required action will be taken against the complaint.
+- Concerns or Issues will be taken seriously and required action will be taken against the complaint.